pxqr/bencoding/README.md

 lists(JSON arrays), strings and integers.
 However bencode has a few
 advantages:

-* No spaces in between any values — nor lists nor dicts nor anywhere else.
+* Compactness: no spaces in between any values — nor lists nor dicts nor anywhere else.
 * Dictionaries always sorted lexicographically by the keys.
 This allow us to test data on equality without decoding from raw bytestring.
   Moreover this allow to hash encoded data (this property is heavily